 In addition, the Board has three seats on the nine-member Inter-Society Steering Committee for the IEEE/ACM Transactions on Networking and, through its membership on this steering committee, has a degree of responsibility for the successful operation of the Transactions on Networking.
 The Journals Board also maintains close liaison with the Journal of Lightwave Technology through a ComSoc Editor.
-The Journals Board has two seats on the Steering Committee of the Transactions on Multimedia, three seats on the Steering Committee of the Transaction on Wireless Communications, and two seats on the Steering Committee of the Transactions on Agreement and Charter defining the provisions of the journal and the responsibilities of the Steering Committee.
+The Journals Board has two seats on the Steering Committee of the Transaction on Multimedia, three seats on the Steering Committee of the Transactions on Mobile Computing.
+Each joint publication has an Agreement and Charter defining the provisions of the journal and the responsibilities of the Steering Committee.